-What would you say to the idea that, before the dawn of history, the primate species Homo sapiens was colonized by an alien life-form and that humanity has been utterly oblivious to this invasion -- that people today go about their business believing they are masters of their destiny when in fact they have long been enslaved?
+What would you say to the idea that, at the dawn of history, our species was colonized and is now controlled by an alien life-form -- that people today go about their business oblivious to the fact we have long been enslaved?
 Am I a crackpot gone off his medication, or a peddler of cheesy science fiction?
 Neither!
 Hear me out.
 A sensationalist introduction notwithstanding, what I propose in this essay is an utterly earnest and original theory regarding the emergence of life -- specifically, that life on Earth did not emerge just once, but that it continues to emerge in self-similar stages stacked one upon another.
 I argue that in its most recent stages life has crossed-over from biology into the realm of mimetic behavior, that languages and organizations are living organisms for which Homo sapiens is merely a platform, and that almost all aspects of human behavior are organized by the metabolic and reproductive functions of these new life-forms.
 Even if you wind up disagreeing with me, I promise food for thought.

 We don't yet know exactly how life on Earth began; but some four billion years ago chemical processes in the primordial environment first began to reproduce themselves.
 Drawing energy from the environment, endothermic reactions produced complex molecules that were broken down again by a variety of exothermic reactions.
 Some reaction chains were cyclical.
-Those that used the stored energy to reorganize molecules in ways that better satisfied their initial conditions, e.g. by pumping ions, catalyzed multiple repetitions of themselves.
-As these autocatalytic reactions proliferated they had to compete with one another for access to precursor molecules and energy.
-Under selective pressure, some variants came to exploit others, and these self-replicating processes and their co-evolved interdependencies acquired complexity and eventually developed into a self-contained form resembling the most simple bacteria we know today, the Prokaryotes, which are essentially bags of organic molecules that reproduce by budding.
+Reaction cycles that used stored energy to reorganize molecules in ways that better satisfied their initial conditions, e.g. by pumping ions, catalyzed multiple repetitions of themselves.
+As these auto-catalytic reactions proliferated, they had to compete with one another for access to precursor molecules and energy.
+Under selective pressure, some variants came to exploit others, and these self-replicating processes and their co-evolved inter-dependencies acquired complexity and eventually developed into a self-contained form resembling the most simple bacteria we know today, the Prokaryotes, which are essentially bags of organic molecules that reproduce by budding.

 Once Prokaryotes had emerged, they too began to beneficially organize themselves into localized communities, like biofilms, in which interdependent and interacting constituents also co-evolved specialized functions.
 Just as had previously occurred at the molecular level, interactions among the constituents acquired complexity through co-evolution, and localized clusters of these interacting Prokaryotes became self-contained and began reproducing themselves -- this time by the more sophisticated mechanism of mitosis.
 These new organisms were Eukaryotes, cells having organelles, like mitochondria and chloroplasts, harking back to their simpler, prokaryotic progenitors.

-In sum, biological life emerged in distinct stages - stages that built upon each other.
+In sum, biological life as we know it emerged in at least three distinct stages - stages built one upon another.
 Each new stage organized from interacting processes and structures evolved at the previous stage.
-Interacting molecular processes evolved to become Prokaryotes, collections of prokaryotic-stage constituents evolved to become Eukaryotes, and colonies of eukaryotic cells became multi-cellular organisms.
-Each stage began from aggregations in which interdependencies among increasingly specialized interacting components were refined by competitive pressure into highly specialized, self-replicating systems.
-As each stage became complete, it became the platform for the next stage, recapitulating and "solving" the problem of self-replication anew -- albeit at a larger physical scale and using different componentry.
-At each stage, the fittest scheme crowded-out less competitive rivals so that today we are left with what appear to be a few nearly-miraculous leaps of biological engineering.
+Interacting molecular processes evolved to become Prokaryotes, collections of interacting prokaryotic constituents evolved to become Eukaryotes, and colonies of eukaryotic cells became multi-cellular organisms.
+Each stage began from aggregations of constituents from the previous stage in which inter-dependencies among interacting components were refined by competitive pressure into increasingly specialized, self-replicating systems.
+As each stage became complete, it became the platform for the next stage, recapitulating and "solving" the problem of self-replication anew -- albeit at increasingly larger scales and using different processes and components.
+At each such stage, the fittest scheme crowded-out less competitive rivals so that today we are left with what appear to be a few nearly-miraculous leaps of biological engineering.
 In this sense, contrary to prevailing opinion, life on earth did not emerge just once.
-It has re-emerged several times, in major generations of complexity stacked one upon another.
-Incredibly, this recursively built, self-organized hierarchy of complexity aggregates not millions, not billions, but trillions of cells to form just one human being.
+It has re-emerged repeatedly in several distinct generations of complexity stacked one upon another.
+Incredibly, this recursively built, self-organized hierarchy of complexity today aggregates not millions, not billions, but trillions of cells to form each human being.

 BRAINS AND BEHAVIOR

 Evolution took a wild turn with the emergence of animal life.
 Unlike plants, animals hijack the energy stores of other organisms to survive.
 This was a game changer that precipitated a whole new level, and a different kind, of complexity.
-Predation, and defense against it, necessitated the evolution of sensory apparatus, a central nervous system, and instinctive responses to stimuli.
+Predation, and defense against it, necessitated the evolution of brains -- behavioral control systems involving a central nervous system, sensory apparatus and learned responses to stimuli.
 With brains, behavioral adaptation became possible.
-Because organisms that learn become more fit with experience animals grew bigger, got smarter, and lived longer.
+Because organisms that learn well become more fit with experience, animals grew bigger, got smarter, and lived longer.

 Rapidly escalating competition among animals led to an almost absurd flowering of phylogenetic diversity.
 As such, we have brains to thank, not only for the wondrous repertoire of behavior we exhibit, but also for the ruthless ecology from which we evolved.
 But, it is the brain's enabling role in social behavior that is of special interest here.
 Therein lies the key to understanding our evolutionary predicament, and destiny.
 Many animal species behave socially, and have done so for eons.
 Bees and ants, for example, cooperate instinctively in response to each others' signals about threats or food.
 But of greater significance than innate social behavior is the capability for mimicry.